NSO Group

 The company also has to compete on process quality, not just product performance.
 In this category, a weak compliance program can be as damaging as a technical shortfall, because buyers need confidence that deployment, auditability, and customer controls will stand up to internal review or external scrutiny.
 That is why NSO’s governance disclosures matter as a market signal: they are part of how the company tries to preserve access to the most sensitive customers.

 For diligence, the most important questions are about end-use discipline, jurisdictional exposure, and the durability of demand under tighter oversight.
 A buyer of this business would need to know whether the sales funnel can withstand legal restrictions, whether the company can operate in markets with evolving surveillance rules, and whether the brand can recover if trust is damaged.
-Those questions define the investment case as much as any technical benchmark.
+Those questions define the diligence case as much as any technical benchmark.

 Dual-Use Assessment